 A total of 39 percent of consumers with a contract-based cellphone, or 60.3 million people, are likely to cut back cellphone use if the economy gets worse over the next six months, according to the March telephone survey of 2,005 adults ages 18 and older.

-Among contract-phone users who subscribe to extra non-voice services such as texting or Internet access, 8 percent said it is very likely that they'll cut some extras if the economy gets worse in the next six months, and 21 percent said they were somewhat likely to do so.
+Among contract-phone users who subscribe to extra non-voice services such as texting or Internet access, 8 percent say it is very likely that they’ll cut some extras if the economy gets worse in the next six months, and 21 percent said they were somewhat likely to do so.